 The thing about journaling is, the topic doesn’t really matter.
 As long as you speak your mind!

-I didn't know how to start journaling at the time, but I did it anyway.
-I bought a nice leather journal in a thrift store one day, and here we are now, four and a half years later and I can already laugh about my first entry.
+I didn’t know how to start journaling at the time, but I did it anyway.
+I bought a nice leather journal in a cheap shop one day, and here we are now, over six years later and I can already laugh about my first entry.

 That’s exactly why I started journaling in the first place.